 The demand for many services such as adult social care and the safeguarding of children has also continued to rise.
-Alongside this, we can be called upon in our role of supporting communities to be safe and resilient, whether responding to public health challenges of supporting residents and businesses affected by significant flooding in parts of the county.
-This, together with the increasing cost of providing services is placing intense pressure on the council's budget resulting in difficult decisions needing to be made around sending.
+Alongside this, we can be called upon in our role of supporting communities to be safe and resilient, whether responding to public chealth challenges or supporting residents and businesses affected by significant mooding in parts of the county.
+This, together with the increasing cost of providing services is placing intense pressure on the council's budget resulting in difficult decisions needing to be made around spending.